J-Wachs/FileArchiveService/README.md

 Your organisation can have other requirements that are not covered by my project.
 Please feel free to adapt a local version to fit your needs.

+Remember to change the passphrase for the signing of the Java Web Token.

 ## Found a bug?